 Plus, you can get Photoshop and Lightroom for a lot less than the entire Adobe CC suite, so you could use Photoshop instead to create a logo.
 Just don’t forget that Photoshop uses pixels so your design won’t be scalable.

 Want to create other types of visuals quickly?
-Try these apps for fast graphic design.
+Try PicMonkey for powerful design and photo-editing tools.